-The Llanos de Cortes waterfall is one of Costa Rica’s best kept secrets!
-It is inexpensive, beautiful, and the cool, shallow water is gentle enough for even kids to swim in.
+UPDATED MAY 2019 – The Llanos de Cortes waterfall was once one of Costa Rica’s best kept secrets!
+Commonly misspelled as Llanos de Cortez, the waterfall is inexpensive to visit and absolutely stunning.
+Best of all, the cool, shallow water is gentle enough for even kids to swim in.

 How to get to the Llanos de Cortes waterfall in Costa Rica

-Once you arrive at the parking lot, it will cost you only $4 US to park.
-There is an attendant who will greet you and who will watch the car while you are down enjoying the waterfall.
-From the parking lot, it is an easy 10-minute walk down to the waterfall.
-The short hike isn’t strenuous at all.
+The short hike wasn’t strenuous at all.
 I was able to walk down wearing flip flops and carrying my 6-month-old.
 My elderly parents were also able to make the trek up and down without any issues.

 Visiting Costa Rica’s Llanos de Cortes waterfall